anupdhml/nlpserver/README.md

 ## Usage

 The available views output data as JSON and thus it provides a language independent solution, should you wish to perform these checks in your program.
-For instance, in javascript (with jquery), you could do somethings like this:
+For instance, in javascript (with jquery), you could do something like this:

     // ajax call to the nlp api
     var word = "cromulent"